Frog Point Therapy

 FPT seeks to lead the charge in changing the tradition of the one-sided relationship between client and therapist in therapy and proliferate a culture shift in the industry of mental health.

 The desire to know oneself is one of human being’s most fundamental wishes—to feel content in our own mind and body.
-One task of adulthood that if often overlooked is to revisit our values to discover the subtle and unquestioned narratives that have begun to constrain our daily lives.
-In so doing, we begin the sometimes painful process of transforming our beliefs and re-valuing our lives into something that better fits where we are in life.
-We begin to know and honor what really matters to us rather than what we have been told to care about.
-Developing a safe haven inside our own minds can help us stand firm in the hurricane of anxiety, stay focused in the haze of depression, and be undisturbed by the chaos of everyday life.
+As adults, the unconscious constructs that shape and constrain our daily lives often go unexamined.
+In becoming aware of those constructs, we can begin the sometimes painful process of leaving old ways behind and transforming our lives into something that better fits for where we are in life.
+We begin to know and honor what really matters to us rather than what we have simply adopted from our environment.
+Developing a safe haven inside our own minds can help us stand firm in the hurricane of anxiety, stay focused in the haze of depression, and be a constant unto ourselves amidst the chaos of everyday life.

 Consciousness is what separates human beings from all other creatures in the world.
-As we grow, we traverse various stages of consciousness–from the first-person awareness in which we come to know self from other, to second person in which our interpersonal and relational awareness comes online, to third when we can watch both ourselves and others, and then finally into the unbridled, re-embodied planes of metaconscious awareness.
-Some of these developments happen naturally, but often these stages are ones we have to intentionally and diligently work to transcend.
+As we grow, we traverse various stages of development beginning with the first-person perspective in which we are driven by our needs; to the second person perspective in which our interpersonal awareness comes online and we come to know “other;” to third person perspective in which we can watch both ourselves and others.
+Lastly, we move into the re-embodied planes of meta consciousness in which we can hold the duality of all the selves within the subjective self simultaneously.
+Some of these developments happen naturally, but often these stages are ones we have to intentionally learn to transcend.
 We may get stuck in one stage or another because of cognitive rigidity, trauma, addiction, or depression.
-The mind has “grow up” just as a child does—this takes patience, focus, and mind-bending work.
+The mind has “grow up” just as a child does—this takes patience, focus, and diligent work.

 Agency and integrity are basic human needs for healthy adult development and self-actualization.
 How do humans transform?
 How does change happen?
 The answers can be infinitely complex, but also very simple—do more of the good; do less of the bad.
 Our limbic system incentivizes pleasure and negatively reinforces pain.
 We could—and many do—spend our entire lives chasing comfort.
 Transformation begins when we develop new relationships with old experiences.
-As we crest into adulthood, we enter into a paradoxical relationship with pain and pleasure: one in which we understand that pain can be a wise teacher and pleasure can be a dangerous rut that stunts our growth.
-We see nuance in the experience of life; we honor our needs and wishes in ways we were too afraid to do before; we make new choices.
-We enter into a new and profound relationship with our intrinsic and our extrinsic world and eventually, they become a seamless, integrated totality.
+As we become wiser, we can understand how pain can be a wise teacher and pleasure can be a dangerous rut that stunts our growth, and the importance of both.
+We see nuance in the experience of life; we honor our needs and wishes in ways we were too afraid to do before; we make new choices; we break apart things that no longer serve us and then rebuild them, and do it over and over again.
+What emerges is a more profound relationship with our intrinsic and extrinsic worlds that eventually become a seamless, integrated totality.
+This is the promise life holds for every human being if we’re willing to wake up and evolve.

 State of the Art

 Frog Point Therapy’s philosophy of practice draws from cutting-edge research on human development and modern philosophies that weave together psychology, consciousness studies, and theories of human development.
 Human beings have universal, basic needs, but they also have specialized psychic cultures of knowing and being.
-Dr. Barimany’s research on epistemological diversity explains meaningful differences in how people take in data from the intrinsic & extrinsic environment and how they organize & make meaning of those experiences.
-This research helps explain why two people can be faced with a similar situation but have different—but predictable—experiences of the same reality.
+Dr. Barimany’s research on epistemological diversity explains meaningful differences in how people take in data from the intrinsic & extrinsic environment and how they organize & make meaning of information.
+This research helps explain why two people can be faced with a similar situation but have different—but relatively predictable—experiences of the same reality.
+This paradigm creates space for the the multiplicity of the human experience without privileging one way of being over another.
 These meaningful differences in personality are integrated into Frog Point Therapy’s theory of practice.